martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

-    value includes both (i) a "scheme" and (ii) a "host" component (or its equivalent) that matches the "reg-name" rule (where the quoted terms represent the associated {{ABNF}} productions from {{URI}})
+    value includes both (i) a "scheme" and (ii) a "host" component (or its equivalent) that matches the "reg-name" rule (where the quoted terms represent the associated {{ABNF}} productions from {{URI}}) An entry which does not have both the scheme and host is not a valid URI-ID and MUST be ignored.

 interactive client:
 : A software agent or device that is directly controlled by a human user,